abhinav4848/Obsidian-Medicine/gout.md

 Synovial fluid- needle shaped negatively birefringent monosodium urate crystals under polarised light
 # Treatment
 ## Acute management
-Give Naproxen, Ibuprofen at max dose in acute mx > Colchicine is 2nd line cuz of s/e (GIT, Renal).
+Give Naproxen, Ibuprofen at max dose in acute mx > [[Colchicine]] is 2nd line cuz of s/e (GIT, Renal).
 	Aspirin is not indicated for gout.
 	Don't give [[NSAID]] if already on blood thinner.
-	Ask patient to stop taking statins if giving colchicine cuz risk of rhabdo. #important Just like we ask patients to not take [[statins]] when giving macrolide.
+	Ask patient to stop taking [[statins]] if giving colchicine, cuz risk of rhabdomyolysis. #important Just like we ask patients to not take [[statins]] when giving macrolide.
 Discuss urate lowering therapy with all patients experiencing a first flare.
 ## Long term